dannychen0830/dannychen0830.github.io/random/music.md

 ## My Music Page!

 For those sharp-11 enthusiasts out there, welcome!
 Hopefully you wouldn't mind my naive effort in putting this page together.
 For those who can't handle as much spice, you're also welcomed.
-It's
+Hopefully you can start building you spice tolerance; you don't need to like spice, but you need to appreciate it in order to have good taste.

 ### Good musicians to check out